 - Creamy chicken bake

 - Creamy beef stroganoff

-Pro Tip: It is beyond easy to make your own cream of chicken soup if you keep broth on hand – just add milk, flour and a little seasoning!
-Which is another of our Freebs' favorites (keep scrolling ;)) Genius!
-Right!?
+Pro Tip: It is beyond easy to make your own cream of chicken soup if you keep broth on hand — just add milk, flour, and a little seasoning!
+Genius, right!?

 These are an obvious pantry staple!
 They're great to have by themselves as a side or added to a recipe.

 FREEBS' FAVORITE WAYS TO USE CANNED VEGGIES

 - Pumpkin bread